 Step 7: Test and Optimize

-Also, validate that your design reflects all essential design elements and that your custom theme doesn’t conflict with any third-party plugins.
+Also, verify that your design includes all essential elements and that your custom theme doesn’t conflict with any third-party plugins.

-While the Figma to Divi process is fairly straightforward, there are a few common hiccups that designers and developers may face along the way.
+While the migration to Divi is fairly straightforward, there are a few common hiccups designers and developers may encounter along the way.
 Being aware of these challenges early on can help you avoid delays or design compromises.

-- Large image file sizes: Figma exports often result in high-res images, which can slow down your WordPress site if not optimized.
+- Large Image File Sizes: Figma exports often produce high-resolution images, which can slow down your WordPress site if not optimized.
 Before uploading assets into Divi, run them through an image optimization tool to keep load times fast and your site speed healthy.
 This step is essential for a smooth user experience and better SEO.

 Check Out: Figma Vs Elementor

-Tips to Speed Up the Figma to Divi Workflow
+Tips to Speed Up the Figma Website to Divi Workflow

 Conclusion